#atomic #arc #thread #testing #arc-swap #documentation

 • It should not use thread local variables.

-Regarding the last two points, any type which provides overhead-free access to T will have to keep a T alive at all time, since otherwise some sort of synchronization (which is expensive) would be needed before access was granted.
+Regarding the last point, any type which provides overhead-free access to T will have to keep a T alive at all time, since otherwise some sort of synchronization (which is expensive) would be needed before access was granted.

 The Solution Idea

-I quite quickly settled on a solution where ArcShift is a drop-in replacement for Arc, with the same general memory layout.
+ArcShift is a drop-in replacement for Arc, with a slightly larger memory footprint.
 I.e, each instance of ArcShift is a pointer to a heap-block containing the actual value.
-Just as Arc, ArcShift has a reference count in the heap block.
-In contrast to Arc, ArcShift only has one refcount, there's no concept of 'weak' references.
-ArcShift also has a 'next'-pointer.
+ArcShift also has a 'next'-pointer, a 'prev'-pointer and an 'advance' counter.
 The 'next'-pointer points to any updated value, and is null before any update has occurred.

 Diagram of the general idea: